fan2/mkdocs/docs/blog/posts/cs/calling-convention.md

 - | - | PR (X18) | LR (X30)
 - | - | Callee-saved Registers (X19-X23) | -

 For example, the function `foo()` can use registers `X0` to `X15` without needing to preserve their values.
-However, if `foo()` wants to use `X19` to `X28` it must **save** them to stack ﬁrst, and then **restore** from the stack before returning.
+However, if `foo()` wants to use `X19` to `X28` it must **save** them to stack first, and then **restore** from the stack before returning.

-Some registers have special signiﬁcance in the PCS:
+Some registers have special significance in the PCS:

 - `XR` - This is an *indirect* result register.
 If `foo()` returned a *struct*, then the memory for struct would be **allocated** by the caller, `main()` in the earlier example. `XR` is a pointer to the memory allocated by the caller for returning the struct.

 - `IP0` and `IP1` - These registers are intra-procedure-call corruptible registers.
-These registers can be corrupted between the time that the function is called and the time that it arrives at the ﬁrst instruction in the function.
+These registers can be corrupted between the time that the function is called and the time that it arrives at the first instruction in the function.
 These registers are used by *linkers* to **insert** veneers between the caller and callee.
 Veneers are small pieces of code.
 The most common example is for branch range extension.
 The branch instruction in A64 has a limited range.
 If the target is beyond that range, then the linker needs to generate a veneer to **extend** the range of the branch.

 - `FP` - Frame pointer.